-AM allows AM administrators to publish WS-Trust 1.4-compliant STS instances, each with a distinct security policy configuration, and each issuing OpenID Connect (OIDC) v1.0 Tokens or SAML v2.0 (bearer, holder of key, and sender vouches) assertions.
+AM lets AM administrators publish WS-Trust 1.4-compliant STS instances, each with a distinct security policy configuration, and each issuing OpenID Connect (OIDC) v1.0 Tokens or SAML v2.0 (bearer, holder of key, and sender vouches) assertions.

 The SOAP STS is deployed remotely from AM in a Tomcat or Jetty container.
 Deploying both the AM . war and the SOAP STS .war in the same container is not supported.
-The remotely-deployed SOAP STS .war file authenticates to AM with SOAP STS agent credentials and pulls the configuration state for all SOAP instances published in its realm, exposing WS-Trust-compliant SOAP web services based on this configuration state.
-For more information, see "Implementing SOAP STS Using the AM Console".
+The remotely-deployed SOAP STS war file authenticates to AM with SOAP STS agent credentials, and pulls the configuration state for all SOAP instances published in its realm, exposing WS-Trust-compliant SOAP web services based on this configuration state.